Technical Debt as a Product-Engineering Issue

 Even excellent code can become a problem

-All definitions of technical debt that I found focus on "selecting the easy approach instead of the right one."
-That's not the only reason people write code that is not future-proof.
-True, it's a very common reason, but it's not the only one.
+Most definitions of technical debt focus on selecting the easy approach instead of the right one as the cause.
+But that' is not the only reason engineers write code that is not future-proof.
+It's a very common reason, but it's not the only one.

 There are millions of lines of badly written code that work sufficiently well, deliver value, and will never have any kind of bad effect on anything.
-There are implementations full of antipatterns and "worst practices" that serve the needed purpose, and nobody will ever deep dive into that code because it doesn't generate any defects.
+There are implementations full of antipatterns and bad practices that serve the needed purpose, and nobody will ever deep dive into that code because it doesn't generate any defects.
 I am convinced that many lines of bad code reside in the devices we happily use every day.
 Are these lines of code "technical debt" or just "impurities"?
-How relevant are they and how certain can we be in that answer?
-How much of our time should we dedicate to improving such "impurities" and what should we trade off to prioritize that cleanup?
+How relevant are they?

-I know some readers are now thinking "this author is advocating quick and dirty solutions just to produce features," which is far from true.
-Code perfectly written in the past can become technical debt today.
-There is a very good reason why best practices of programming exist - they represent the accumulated experience of generations of engineers and should be studied and used.
+I assume that some readers are now thinking "this author is advocating quick and dirty solutions just to produce features," which is not true.
+There is a very good reason why best practices of programming exist.
+They represent the accumulated experience of generations of engineers.
+We should study and use that experience.
+But even technical excellence and following all the best practices can't guarantee that there will be no refactoring (technical debt) in the future.

 Technical debt is the unfitness of code written in the past to meet today's needs.

-The reasons that the code doesn't fit anymore are relevant if we are about to do a retrospective and learn from the past.
+Knowing the reasons why the code doesn't fit anymore will help us avoid some of the similar issues later.
 But when we start to notice the effects of technical debt on the business (and our productivity), we need to fix it.
-At that point, the reasons it's introduced and who's to blame don't matter anymore.
-What matters is doing what's best for the business.
-Every team has faced this challenge.
+Every team has faced this challenge sooner or later.

-Sometimes technical debt is so big that it hinders or even prevents further development.
+Sometimes technical debt is so big that it hinders or even prevents further product development.
 These clunky components of unfit code are embedded in products whether we like it or not.
-And this is where product/business people can help a lot.
+And this is where product/business colleagues can help a lot.
+If we can explain and quantify the impact of tech debt issues on the business we can treat them as a part of produuct management.

 How technical debt affects the Business/Product